 The famous Sapporo Snow Festival has been held in Sapporo (Japan) since 1950.
 Six local high school students built six snow statues in Odori Park, and in 1955, the Japan Self-Defense Forces (Makomanai base) built the first massive snow sculptures.
 The 58th Festival (in 2007) was visited by cca. two million people who were anxious to see the hundreds of snow statues and ice sculptures.
 Today, the festival is held over seven days in February, the main sites currently being Tsudome, Odori Park (International Snow Sculpture Contest since 1974) and Susukino.
 The total number of statues displayed is around 400.

-- The Quebec Winter Carnival or Carnaval de Québec is a winter carnival taking place in Quebec City (Quebec, Canada) every year.
-The festival starts on January 29th and lasts 17 days.
+- Quebec Winter Carnival or Carnaval de Québec: A winter carnival taking place in Quebec City (Quebec, Canada) every year.
+The festival starts on January 29 and lasts 17 days.

-- The World Ice Art Championships is an ice sculpting contest in Fairbanks, Alaska attended by more than 100 sculptors from 30 different countries every year.
+- World Ice Art Championships: An ice sculpting contest in Fairbanks, Alaska, attended by more than 100 sculptors from 30 different countries every year.

-The above ice and snow sculptures are the work of many talented sculptors and carvers and they're very hard to make.
+Ice and snow sculptures are the work of many talented sculptors and carvers and they're very hard to make.
 People need knowledge, adequate tools and machines and a lot of practice to do something similar.
-But, judging from the picture on the right taken somewhere on the streets, some people are full of ideas of how to make less quality sculptures, but interesting and funny ones!
-I would have never thought of something like that! :-)
+But, judging from the photo above, some people are full of ideas of how to make sculptures that are perhaps meant for more mature audiences!

 Blackspaniel1 on January 28, 2015:

 These are amazing.
 I like the train best.